 Why Girls' Schools Work

 Everything is girl-centred: In a girls’ school, the priority and focus is always girls: from uniform to sport; the choice of school play to opportunities for leadership: it is all tailored to what girls need.
-This means that we create an environment especially for them that they “own”, and they love it and thrive in it.
+This means that we create an environment especially for them that they “own”, and they love it and thrive in it - one of the main reasons as to why girls' schools work.

 Girls are free to be themselves: The truth is that girls are more likely to opt for masculine subjects like maths and the sciences in all girls’ schools than coeducational schools, where gender stereotyping inhibits free choice.
 At Leicester High more girls take the sciences and maths at A level than other subjects.
 Girls often need encouragement to take risks, and a girls’ school creates a safe place to do that.
 Without the judgement of boys, girls are active not reactive, and free to take part in extracurricular activities on their own terms.
 This builds their self-esteem, and gives them a better idea of their own ability.